-- Significant opportunities for XR developments in space and subsea (training, visualisation, telepresence, etc.).
+- Significant opportunities for XR developments exist in the space and subsea sectors (training, visualisation, telepresence, etc.).

 - Related to the above, many XR technologies can be effectively adopted in other sectors – remote operations (space, subsea, battlefield, mining, supervisory control and “seamless” reversion to manual control for autonomous systems, etc.).

-- Significant opportunities to support remote, collaborative working techniques (beyond those stimulated by the COVID-19 pandemic).
+- Significant opportunities also exist to support remote, collaborative working techniques (beyond those stimulated by the COVID-19 pandemic).
 This is also a selling point for those current proponents of the “Metaverse”.

 - Brain-Computer Interface (BCI) implementations, many embedded within XR wearables, offer huge potential to researchers and training authorities wishing to quantify human performance in complex systems.
 But see comments in threats.